 HCP funding is income-tested, which determines if the government will provide the full subsidy amount or reduce it for you to contribute the rest toward the cost of your services (the value of your family home is not included in the assessment).
 This contribution, if required, is called an Income-Tested Fee (ITF).
 Full Age Pensioners, for example, would usually not be required to pay an ITF; while for those who are assessed by Centrelink to pay an ITF, you can be asked to contribute up to $35.25 a day.
 The government covers the rest.

 You also may have to pay a Basic Daily Fee (BDF), which will add dollars to the subsidy pool to spend.
-It is currently $10.54 (pegged to 17.5% of the age pension) but can be reduced to the amount you can afford to pay.
+The amount varies depending on which level of Home Care Package you receive, but can be reduced to the amount you can afford to pay.
+It is currently $9.52 (Level 1), $10.07 (Level 2), $10.35 (Level 3), or $10.63 (Level 4).

 Once you have been assigned an HCP it is up to you how to spend it.
 You get to choose a provider and choose which services would be best suited to your individual care needs.
 Find out more in our How to choose the right home care services provider guide.